ScaryPoppins/shelfie1/README.md

 ## Step 6
 Lastly, you are going hit the POST endpoint with an axios request

-* Before you write your post request, open App and pass the method that makes the get request down to Form through props.
+* Before you write your POST request, open App and pass the method that makes the GET request down to Form through props.
 We need to call this method after we create a new product to get the updated inventory list.
     * Remember to set the value of 'this' for the method in App.
-* Write a method in Form that makes a post request to the endpoint you just wrote.
+* Write a method in Form that makes a POST request to the endpoint you just wrote.
     * You should take the name, price, and image URL from state and send them on the body of the request.
     * Once the response comes back from the server, invoke the method you passed from App to Form through props.
     * Also invoke the method that clears the inputs.